 Our 2015 was a big Pop-Up year.
 Even before the year draws to a close, the action doesn’t stop!
 I am sitting at my desk having just recovered from a 36-hour power outage as a result of local floods.
 That alone seems to set the tone for our year of adventure!
 What else happened again?
 Oh yes…

 We published a book – Our adventures from 2014 yielded us a book – The New Adventure Playground Movement: How Communities across the USA are Returning Risk and Freedom to Childhood – to be exact!
 We are really proud to have put this out still can’t quite believe it has happened.
-Grab yourself a copy of it from us directly if you’d like to have one that’s signed!
+Grab yourself a copy of it.

 We went to Australia – (23,000 miles) For the first time ever, Morgan and I set foot in Australia and were greeted by the wonderful team at Malarkey.
 It was a great multi-stop adventure where we saw seemingly mythical creatures (kangaroos) and met play advocates who were keen to instil the importance of play in this giant hot country.
 It was an amazing journey in a beautiful country – we were so excited to be invited back again!